seyitahmettanriver/amazon-dropshipping-arbitrage-software/README.md

 🌐 **Seamless Integration with All Amazon Marketplaces**

-Explore and integrate with Amazon marketplaces worldwide, effortlessly.
+This project provides a comprehensive solution for seamless integration with all Amazon marketplaces (.com, .ca, .jp, .com.tr, etc.).

 ## Overview